minterpy-project/minterpy/joss/paper.md

 ## Polynomial regression

-Minterpy interpolation uses Leja-ordered Chebyshev-Lobatto nodes by default;
+By default, Minterpy uses Leja-ordered Chebyshev-Lobatto nodes.
-for scattered or equispaced data, it supports construction via well-conditioned least-squares schemes [@Veettil2022].
+For scattered or equispaced data, it supports well-conditioned least-squares construction [@Veettil2022].
-The resulting polynomials can then be processed like any other Minterpy polynomials.
+The resulting polynomials are Minterpy polynomials[^non-interpolatory].

 ## Applications